 Shooting at the drone, IF that did happen, probably isn't the ideal solution but if they felt threatened (and I can fully understand how/why they would) they were most likely well within the law.

 I don’t think the officer took a shot either.
 I also implied it would not have been a safe shot saying it would have been an idiotic thing to do.
-The point is that first responders can take down drones they feel are interfering with their work, so I think the OP should just take it as a lesson about how people and police don’t like having drones (or any public with cameras) watching or filming them work, and that the officers can probably get away with doing something about it if they want.I agree with everything you state except for
+I think the OP should just take it as a lesson about how people and police don’t like having drones (or any public with cameras) watching or filming them work, and that the officers can probably get away with doing something about it if they want.I agree with everything you state except for

 There is no way I believe this officer shot at that Drone....
 NO WAY! so the rest of this is just kinda for discussion.